lando/lando/docs/basics/installation.md

 :::

 1. Ensure homebrew is installed and up-to-date.
-2. Add the lando cask: `brew cask install lando`
+2. Add the lando cask: `brew install --cask lando`

 ## Linux